serinezt/supplier-data-quality-gdpr-dashboard/README.md

 This project showcases my ability to analyze supplier master data with a focus on data quality, freshness, and GDPR compliance.
 The use case simulates a luxury industry context, where data accuracy and regulatory compliance are essential.
 The goal is to deliver a dashboard that supports data governance and drives decision-making.

+The dataset used in this project is a simplified simulation.
+I am aware that the real world, involves much larger volumes, more varied data, and more complex business rules.

+This approach aims to demonstrate my ability to translate business challenges into relevant and actionable indicators, as well as my mastery of data engineering and visualization tools.

 🛠️ Tech Stack
 🐍 Python / Jupyter Notebook: Synthetic data generation and KPI calculations